 This definition excludes vitamins and minerals added to foods to replace losses in manufacture.
 For the purposes of this paper I will also exclude vitamins and minerals added to breakfast cereals, which were originally intended to provide the micronutrients that would have been obtained from a traditional cooked breakfast.
 Similarly I will exclude vitamins A and D added (by law in UK) to margarine to provide the vitamins that would have been obtained from butter.

 The concept of functional foods was developed in Japan in the 1980s, with a formal definition of “foods for specified health use” (FOSHU) in 1991, accompanied by a regulatory system to approve the statements made on labels and in advertising, based on scientific evaluation of the evidence of efficacy and safety .
-At the turn of the century the European market for functional foods was some £830 million and at the time was predicted to increase to £1.6 billion by 2010 – this may well have been an underestimate.

 As with so many areas, while there may be good evidence of potential benefits of some functional foods, and well-conducted trials show improvement in biomarkers and risk factors, as yet there is little evidence of improved health or increased lifespan in most cases.